FelixKratz/SketchyBar/README.md

 </p>

 ## Installation
 A package and service to install and manage spacebar is provided in two flavours: [Homebrew](https://brew.sh) & [Nix](https://nixos.org).
+There is also a precompiled binary archive available in [the latest release assets](https://github.com/cmacrae/spacebar/releases/tag/v1.3.0).

 ### Homebrew
 spacebar can be installed using Homebrew from the `cmacrae/formulae` tap